Beauty Sleep: Why Rest and Relaxation Impact Appearance

 Consistent quality sleep offers numerous health benefits.
-A night of rest leaves the body feeling refreshed and energized and can positively impact a person’s mood.
-Another widely believed benefit is that sleep contributes to a person’s attractiveness or beauty.
+A night of rest leaves the body feeling refreshed and energized, and can positively impact a person’s mood and focus.
+Another widely believed benefit is that sleep contributes to a person’s attractiveness.

 Although the phrase “beauty sleep” is quite common, there is limited scientific evidence that quality sleep translates to physical beauty.
-This gap in knowledge may be due in part to the subjectivity of beauty and attractiveness since beauty standards vary across cultures and among individuals.
+This may be due in part to the subjectivity of beauty, since beauty standards vary across cultures and among individuals.

 We examine the truth behind the common phrase “beauty sleep” and discuss the physical benefits of quality sleep.